top of page

 west

-Now stop and ask them a question: If there’s a running race, who is the winner?
+Now stop and ask them a question: If there’s a race, who is the winner?
 Is it the person who runs the fastest, or the person who runs the slowest?

 Tell them that in English we use the “est” sound at the end of words to compare two or more things.